cozy/cozy-apps-registry/README.md

 locales        | an object with language slug as property, each name property is an object of localized informations (see the second part below) langs          | Languages available in your app (can be different from locales) platforms      | List of objects for platform native applications.
-For now there are only two properties: `type` (i.e. `'ios'` or `'linux'`) and the optional `url` to reach this application page. category       | category of your apps to display grouped in the cozy-bar (see authorized categories), it will be 'others' by default if empty source         | where the files of the app can be downloaded (by default it will look for the branch `build`) editor         | the editor's name to display on the cozy-bar developer      | `name` and `url` for the developer
+For now there are only two properties: `type` (i.e. `'ios'` or `'linux'`) and the optional `url` to reach this application page. categories     | array of categories for your apps (see authorized categories), it will be `['others']` by default if empty source         | where the files of the app can be downloaded (by default it will look for the branch `build`) editor         | the editor's name to display on the cozy-bar developer      | `name` and `url` for the developer